-The flying line was Larks Head knotted behind the 2 tiny rings on the bridle.
-One ring terminated the upper 2 bridle legs while the other terminated the 3rd bridle leg coming from the spine, near the wing trailing edge.
+The flying line was Larks Head knotted behind the two tiny rings on the bridle.
+One ring terminated the upper two bridle legs while the other terminated the third bridle leg coming from the spine, near the wing's trailing edge.

-On 50 pound line, my bird kite was able to hover around at low line angles.
+On 50-pound line, my bird kite was able to hover around at low line angles.
 A few pull-ups to higher angles were done, but the air just couldn't sustain it.
-The kite had many short flights, during which I discovered that it could do a nice stable glide on a slack line!
-A couple of times the kite flew upwind, descending in almost calm air, and was easily caught in one hand.
-20 pound line would have helped flight times a little, but with almost no wind, the end result would have been the same.
+The kite had many short flights during which I discovered that it could do a nice stable glide on a slack line!
+A couple of times, the kite flew upwind, descending in almost calm air and was easily caught in one hand.
+Using 20-pound line would have helped flight times a little, but with almost no wind the end result would have been the same.

-Mike managed to resurrect an old Flexifoil power kite, using a spar that appeared to match, but was missing the end-caps.
-With some tape and a spare set of lines, the classic foil flew again—helped by plenty of jogging backwards!
+Mike managed to resurrect an old flexifoil power kite, using a spar that appeared to match but was missing the end-caps.
+With some tape and a spare set of lines, the classic foil flew again—helped by plenty of jogging backward!

 The white parafoil ended up draped over the fence.

 Finally, the wind direction did change, but the speed remained much the same.
 After some time we all got tired of waiting, so one by one the cars departed.
-Still, at least 3 kites had made it into the air so there was definitely an MBK blog post in it ;-)
+Still, at least three kites had made it into the air, so there was definitely an MBK blog post in it ;-)

-Many kite club members were present but it was just one of those days.
-More sitting around talking than flying!
+Many kite club members were present but it was just one of those days; there was more sitting around talking than flying!

-Not to be deterred, I soon had my red Roller rigged and in the air.
-This Roller, with it's solid vertical spar and Tyvek sails, is not a purpose-built light-wind design but it's not bad in light winds.
+Not to be deterred, I soon had my red roller rigged and in the air.
+This roller, with its solid vertical spar and soft Tyvek sails, is not a purpose-built light-wind design, but it's not bad in light winds.
 There was just enough air movement to get some line out and tug the kite up a few times.

-Mike was having some success with the Eagle, managing to get quite a lot of line out at times.
-Only to be forced to take it all back in now and again!
+Mike was having some success with the eagle.
+He was managing to get quite a lot of line out at times, only to be forced to take it all back in now and again!

-It was a similar story with my Roller, which yo-yoed up and down on just over 30 meters (100 feet) of line.
+It was a similar story with my roller, which yo-yoed up and down on just over 30 meters (100 feet) of line.
 Every few minutes the kite would sink out tail-first to the grass.
 Moments later, after being held up to the bit of breeze wafting through, up it would go again.
 One time, a bubble of rising air from the warm sand just upwind floated the kite almost vertically overhead.
-For just a while :-(
+It was there for just a while :-(

-On a shorter bridle, the Roller would have stayed up longer by floating down on it's face during each cycle of the breeze.
+On a shorter bridle, the roller would have stayed up longer by floating down on its face during each cycle of the breeze.
 But I still think it would ended up on the grass periodically!
-If I had brought the super-light Dowel Diamond or Delta one of them might have stayed up the whole time.
+If I had brought the super-light Dowel Series diamond or delta then one of them might have stayed up the whole time.